magomimmo/modern-cljs/doc/tutorial-10.md

 # No Ajax, no party

-If CLJS did not have a way to implement ajax interaction model, it would be dead before to be born.
+If CLJS did not have a way to implement ajax interaction model, it would be dead before it was born.
 As usual, CLJS could exploit Google Closure Library which includes the `goog.net` package to abstract the plain `XmlHttpRequest` object for supporting ajax communications with a server from a web browser.

-That said, directly interacting with `XmlHttpRequest` or with `goog.net.XhrIo` and `goog.net.XhrManager` objects could easly become an hard work to be done.
+That said, directly interacting with `XmlHttpRequest` or with `goog.net.XhrIo` and `goog.net.XhrManager` objects could easily become an hard work to be done.
 Let's see if CLJS community has done something to alleviate a sure PITA.